jesseclay/QuestionMaster/readme.md

 To Post A Task
 ---------------
-In the "live_tests" folders there are two files, a .properties file (with properties of the MT task) and a .question file (with the xml & html of the question).
+In the "live_tests" folder there are two files, a .properties file (with properties of the MT task) and a .question file (with the xml & html of the question).

 To post a task to MT run:

 	ruby post_to_MT .question_file .properties_file

 where .question_file and .properties file is the directory to the question and properties file.